stritzinger/braid/README.md

 # braid CLI

-Remember that the example fly configuration may not be compatible with your braidnet instances.
+Remember that the example Fly.io configuration may not be compatible with your Braidnet instances.

-Check that the machine ids exists and you are pointing to the correct fly app.
+Check that the machine ids exists and you are pointing to the correct Fly app.

 ## Instructions